 It’s best to confirm that their income is at least 3x the monthly rent payment to guarantee they can afford it.

-Credit Check: Certain state laws allow landlords to charge their prospective tenants for a credit check, although, some don’t.
+Certain state laws allow landlords to charge their prospective tenants for a credit check, although, some don’t.
 Regardless of this, a credit check should be conducted to ensure that your tenant will be reliable with their payments.
 Consider both their credit history and current debt — bankruptcy, serious delinquencies, unpaid balances, and large loans are all red flags.
-These are signs that your tenant may have more than a bit of trouble paying his or her rent.
+These are signs that your tenant may have more than a bit of trouble paying their rent.
 Here’s an outline of credit scores and the risk involved:

 - 781 to 850: excellent credit, very low risk